Education

 While the bulk of my practice is with adults, I have extensive experience working with kids and teens.
 I know that navigating middle school and high school is harder than ever.
 You feel under constant scrutiny by parents, teachers, coaches, and friends - and with social media, its often impossible to escape that feeling of needing to perform.
 And then, just as you have (mostly) figured out who you are, you find yourself in college where you don't know anyone and you have to do it all over again.
 Having someone to talk to who isn't mom or dad can really help during those years when everything feels unstable and you feel like you don't have any control.

-In addition to my psychotherapeutic training, I have studied philosophy, receiving my PhD from KU Leuven (Belgium) and an MSc in philosophy from the University of Edinburgh (Scotland).
+In addition to my psychotherapeutic training, I have studied philosophy, receiving my PhD from Katholieke University Leuven (Belgium) and an MSc in philosophy from the University of Edinburgh (Scotland).
 I was a visiting scholar at NYU's Center for Bioethics from 2018-2021 and have published widely in several leading journals.
 Just as the study of philosophy has informed my work as a psychotherapist, my therapeutic practice continues to influence my philosophical research.
-My research has explored the meaning of the concept of “disorder”, issues in neurodiversity, the history of mental health in the United States, Nietzsche, artificial intelligence and psychotherapy, and psychoanalysis.
+My research has explored the meaning of the concept of “disorder”, issues in neurodiversity, professionalism in psychotherapy, the history of mental health in the United States, Nietzsche, artificial intelligence and psychotherapy, and psychoanalysis.

 Academic Work